epam/ai-dial-chat-themes/README.md

 2. Further, it is necessary to configure AI DIAL Chat to work with AI DIAL Chat Themes.
 To do that, add `THEMES_CONFIG_HOST` to the chat configuration - refer to [documentation](https://github.com/epam/ai-dial-chat/blob/development/apps/chat/README.md) for details. `THEMES_CONFIG_HOST` environment variable contains the URL to your nginx server with the configuration and images.
 This ensures that the application fetches your configuration file during loading.
 If the environment variable is not provided, [default themes and model icons]((./static/config.json)) will be applied.

-3. In the [config.json](./static/config.json) file, you can define and configure custom themes or use default ones.
+3. In the [config.json](./static/config.json) file, you can define and configure custom themes or use (edit) default ones.
 All the configured themes are available in the chat application in [user settings](https://github.com/epam/ai-dial/blob/main/docs/user-guide.md#user-settings).

+4. After applying changes, it is necessary to redeploy the themes server.
+Changes will take effect automatically on the chat UI after 24hrs or upon the page reload.

 # Working with Themes